 It makes sense of course that our responses to things should be influenced by our experiences.
 For instance, if you burn yourself on an iron you’ll understandably be wary of irons in future.
 Some of these experiences are so powerful that they are passed down the generations in our genes, like the fundamental “fight or flight” instincts that influence so many of our actions today.

 The same principle drives the selection process that we call friendships.
 We gravitate towards people with whom we share experiences, values and opinions.
 The greater the common area the stronger the relationship.
 We draw conclusions about these values and opinions from their actions.
-It’s the same with our relationship with brands, which s why I call these relationships “brandships”.
+It’s the same with our relationship with brands, which is why I call these relationships “brandships”.
 Brandships are built on consistency.
-The more consistent your words and actions, the quicker and stronger the connections will be made.
+The more consistent your words and actions, the quicker they will be made and stronger they will be.
 Of course, the reverse is equally true, inconsistencies will reduce your success in building brandships.

 March 20, 2014